 Having teens save for their own college education can have additional benefits.
 For one, it can make the high cost of college feel a lot more real.
 Some teens don’t see $50k per year for college as a huge number — it has no real relevance.
 Saving for a couple of years and making just a small dent in the total may help place the number into perspective.

 Routinely saving toward a financial goal is a lifelong habit that kids should learn as early as possible.
 This is one extremely important reason to have your teen save for college.

 Budgeting and Planning for College

-In order to help prepare your teen for creating a budget, have her track her expenses.
+To help prepare your teen for creating a budget, have her track her expenses.
 She should track everything she spends money on, even if it’s your money.
-Seeing what she spends on entertainment, clothes, and so on, will not only help her to develop a school budget, but will also begin to instill an awareness of costs and build some good money habits.
+Seeing what she spends on entertainment, clothes, and so on will not only help her to develop a school budget, but will also begin to instill an awareness of costs and build good money habits.